getporter/porter/docs/content/blog/v1-is-here.md

 ## What is Porter?

 [Porter](/) takes everything you need to do a deployment, the application itself and the entire process to deploy it: command-line tools, configuration files, secrets, and bash scripts to glue it all together.
-Then packages that into a versioned bundle distributed over standard Docker registries or plain tgz files.
+Then porter packages that into a versioned bundle distributed over standard OCI registries or plain tgz files.
-With Porter anyone can install your application without deep knowledge of your deployment process, regardless of the underlying tech stack.
+With Porter anyone can install your application without needing deep knowledge of your deployment process or underlying tech stack.

 Learn more about Porter: